erusseil/Rainbow/README.md

 The fitted parameter value sare then used as features, ensuring the same number of parameters for all objects.

-A function commonly used to describe transient events is the Bazin function, which requieres 5 free parameters : https://arxiv.org/pdf/1701.05689.pdf.
+A function commonly used to describe transient events is the Bazin function, which requires 5 free parameters : https://arxiv.org/pdf/1701.05689.pdf.
 It needs to be applied to each telescope filter, which in the case of LSST (https://www.lsst.org/) will be 6.
 That feature extraction method results in too many features, with too many correlations.